Montana PBS: History

-In 1983, several Gallatin Valley residents led by Nancy Fikkema formed Montanans for Children's Television (MCT) to press for a PBS station in the area.
+In 1983, several Gallatin Valley residents led by Nancy Fikkema and Robert Cutietta formed Montanans for Children's Television (MCT) to press for a PBS station in the area.
 They wanted to give the few residents without access to cable a way to watch public television, especially PBS children's programming.
 At the time, Montana viewers had to rely on cable or translators for PBS programming.
 Depending on the location, cable systems in western Montana piped in KSPS-TV in Spokane or KRMA-TV in Denver, while cable systems in eastern and central Montana piped in Prairie Public Television from North Dakota or KUED in Salt Lake City.
 KRMA–now known as Rocky Mountain PBS–and KSPS still operate translators in Montana.
 Additionally, some commercial stations in Montana, including KTVQ in Billings and KFBB in Great Falls, carried Sesame Street and may have carried other PBS programs.

 The University of Utah, owner of KUED, was willing to bring a KUED satellite station to Bozeman if there was enough local support.
 However, the only viable facilities for such a station were at MSU, and school officials balked at using educational funds for public benefit.
 With this in mind, MCT published a survey in the Bozeman Chronicle asking if at least 2,000 people were willing to contribute $2 per month for a local public television station.
 After the survey found there was sufficient public support, KUSM signed on for the first time on October 1, 1984.
 The transmitter was donated by Montana broadcasting pioneer Joe Sample.
-MSU didn't have enough funding at the time to support a public television station, and the Gallatin Valley didn't have nearly enough people at the time for viewer-supported public television.
+MSU did not have enough funding at the time to support a public television station, and the Gallatin Valley did not have nearly enough people at the time for viewer-supported public television.
 Station engineers switched to and from KUED's signal for most PBS programming until 1987, giving MSU time to train its staff and build local financial support.
 With KUSM's debut, Montana became the last state with an educational station within its borders, 14 years after Mississippi became the last state east of the Mississippi River with its own PBS station.

 In 1987, KUSM became a full member of PBS.
 In 1988, KUSM was added to TCI's cable systems in the eastern two-thirds of Montana, from Butte eastward.
 KUED had been carried on TCI and its various predecessors since 1965.
 TCI began phasing out KUED on its systems in the summer of 1988, with KUSM completely replacing KUED in that part of the state by 1990.